+86 1510-529-7925 [email protected]

 DSC_3901-1024x683 Fujifilm XF 23mm f2 Review

-It is hard to find flaws with the lens, there is almost no Chromatic aberrations, almost no vignetting, and it focuses well in good light.
-Even shooting directly into the sun, and there is no flaring as well.
+It is hard to find flaws with this lens.
+There are almost no chromatic aberrations and almost no vignetting, and it focuses well in good light.
+Even when shooting directly into the sun, there is no flaring.

-Well, to be honest, this is probably one of Fuji’s best auto-focusing lens in good light.
+To be honest, this is probably one of Fuji’s best auto-focusing lenses in good light.
 It is fast, accurate, and I had almost no misses with it.
 As far as autofocus in good light goes, it is great.
-In low light, shooting at concerts and music festivals, it hunts back and forth, as all Fujifilm lens do.
-This is most likely the camera though and not the lenses.
+In low light, shooting at concerts and music festivals, it hunts back and forth, as all Fujifilm lenses do.
+This is most likely the camera, though, and not the lenses.
 Most mirrorless cameras struggle with the low lighting conditions that I work in, so I am not surprised by this.
 So if the rendering is good and the autofocus is good, then is there something else wrong with the lens?
-Well if I shoot into some bright light, are there any chromatic aberrations like the Fujifilm 18mm F2 lens?
+Well, if I shoot into some bright light, are there any chromatic aberrations like the Fujifilm 18mm f/2 lens?

 DSC_3901-1024x683 Fujifilm XF 23mm f2 Review

-I shoot this when I was doing a test of the metakon lens turbo and I wanted to compare it to the Nikkor 50mm 1.2.
+II shot this when I was testing the Metakon Lens Turbo and wanted to compare it to the Nikkor 50mm f/1.2.
 If the lens was going to have any chromatic aberrations, it should be easy to find when shooting into the sun, but I could not find any.
-So it is all good so far.
+So it’s all good so far.

 I enjoy shooting into the sun, I have been doing it for years and I went through all my photos with this lens, and I could not find any chromatic aberrations with this lens.
 Even hunting for some shots with vignetting, I found none.
 So technically it is a good lens.
 What about sharpness?